2020 Caribbean earthquake: Cuba

 Tremors were felt on the southern coast of the island.
-A spokesman for Guantanamo Bay Naval Base stated that there were no reports of damages or injuries.
+A spokesman for Guantanamo Bay Naval Base stated that there were no reports of damage or injuries.
 Granma Province was affected by the strongest shaking, being closest to the epicenter.
 A survey carried out by the National Center for Seismological Research, found that one house had completely collapsed and another 300 showed some damage.
 The houses affected were all ones that were not in good condition before the earthquake.
 Damage was also reported from some schools and daycare centers.